-Throughout our lives, we use diagrams to break down concepts in order to learn them and communicate to others.
+Throughout our lives, we use diagrams to break down concepts to learn and communicate them to others.
 We diagram sentences, we learn about the body through diagrams, we create diagrams to illustrate the steps of a process or a game.
-These visual aids augment spoken and written instruction in order to help cement ideas in our minds, and this concept endures throughout our lives, becoming particularly useful in the world of IT architecture.
+These visual aids augment spoken and written instruction to help cement ideas in our minds.
+They are particularly useful in the world of IT architecture.

 But when communication tools come to mind, an organization often jumps first to the trusty slide deck.
-Slide presentations can help convey the overall goal for evolving architectures one project at a time, all while managing the key stakeholders through its glossy storytelling.
-But slides meet their limits when it comes to mapping the many logical structures that makeup cloud infrastructure and its many network topologies, security zones, CI/CD pipelines, and service dependencies.
+Slide presentations can help convey the overall goal for evolving architectures one project at a time, all while managing the key stakeholders through the deck's glossy storytelling.
+But slides meet their limits when it comes to mapping the many logical structures that make up cloud infrastructure and its many network topologies, security zones, CI/CD pipelines, and service dependencies.

-Detailed mappings like these are not a nice to have.
+Detailed mappings like these are not just nice to have.
 It is a necessary to provide a broader context for understanding dependencies across complex systems and to help actualize a vision for evolving architectures.
-Diagrams that spare no detail can answer important questions about compatibility, interoperability, and other key -ilities that Architects are trusted to think through.
+Diagrams that spare no detail can answer important questions about compatibility, interoperability, and other key "-ilities" that architects are trusted to think through.